xanthousm/Custom-Texture-Overlay-Pack-Vanilla-Mob-Variants-/README.md

 **A great place to find mob textrues:** https://www.planetminecraft.com/mob-skins/

-Some of the java textures are different from the bedrock versions (eg: java zombie textures), so you might have to make slight edits (usually its just cropping out extra areas) for these textures work.
+Some of the java textures are different from the bedrock versions (eg: java zombie textures), so you might have to make slight edits (usually its just cropping out extra areas) for these textures to work.

 Have fun with your custom textures!